 As the "U" has smaller dimensions than many U-locks we tested, we found it occasionally difficult to lock it up to an immovable structure, especially when trying to lock up the back wheel along with the frame.
 Bike racks were typically no problem, but some immovable structures (trees, fences, posts) were more problematic.
 Overall, we rarely had to really search for a place to lock up in urban environments.

-We liked this versatile U lock and cable combo that combines security with versatility.
-While it's not as portable as other bike locks, it nonetheless offered a lighter weight option than other U-Locks on the market.
+We give the Kryptonite Evolution Mini-7 kudos for keeping the weight down while still offering a versatile bike lock.
 In most low-to-medium risk situations, we suspect this lock and cable combo is more than enough to keep your bike safe — and your front tire where it belongs.

 What Other Bike Locks Should You Consider?

 We like this versatile U-Lock and cable combo that combines security with versatility.
 While it's not as portable as other bike locks, it nonetheless offers a lighter weight option than other U-Locks on the market.
 If your biking gear is expensive, though, it's better to go with maximum security, such as what the Kryptonite New York Standard U-Lock offers.